huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 4: Review the other options for the property as explained previously in this chapter.
 When you have finished, click **Save**.

-### Geolocation property
+## Geolocation property

 The **Geolocation** property allows you to add latitude and longitude coordinates to an entity, which can then be displayed as a point on a map.
 An entity template can have multiple **Geolocation** properties.
 Depending on the order in which they appear on the template, these geolocation points can be displayed separately on their own individual maps or together in one combined map within the entity.

-#### How to display multiple Geolocation properties on separate maps within the same template
+### How to display multiple geolocation properties on separate maps within the same template

 Step 1: Navigate to the **Settings** area and click on **Templates**.
 Locate the template to which you want to add Geolocation properties and click **Edit**.